 ‘To make an analogy with growing and selling vegetables, the type of BD they intend to market is a top-of-the-range, organic, premium-grade product, at an appropriate price.
 In twenty years though, I expect this will be the norm and everyone will be using it.

-‘Yes, there are a few competitors in the race – especially in the US and Holland – but I was the first in the new millennium to publish on this.
+‘Yes, there are a few competitors in the race – especially in the US and the Netherlands – but I was the first in the new millennium to publish on this.
 The project won’t generate lots of money or fame for me, but my catalyst will have a big impact on the rubber and synthetic rubber marketplaces, once it’s proven and in use.

 ‘The selectivity rate is currently about 80%, which is pretty high, but I’m confident that we’ll get it even higher.
 The fact is, we still don’t know exactly why certain catalysts work better than others.
 But as an academic I personally want to carry on, to find out why the addition of element X to our catalyst can make such a huge difference to an ingredient’s selectivity.
 I’m driven to find out!’